CO2 and Shrimp?

 4. Algae: While often seen as a nuisance, certain types of algae can provide a natural source of CO2 for your plants.
 Just be sure to keep it under control to prevent it from overtaking your tank.

-5. Regular Water Changes: Regular water changes can help replenish the carbon naturally present in tap water, providing a small but steady supply of CO2 to your plants.
+5. Regular Water Changes: Regular water changes can help replenish the carbon naturally present in tap waterOpens in a new tab., providing a small but steady supply of CO2 to your plants.

 The key to a successful planted shrimp tank is balance.
 Whether you choose to use CO2 or an alternative, monitoring your tank closely and adjusting as necessary to maintain a healthy environment for both your shrimp and your plants is important.